sujith2303/ML_From_Scratch/README.md

 # ML_From_Scratch
 This course is designed to make machine learning accessible to anyone with a basic understanding of mathematics.
 This course offers a highly interactive learning experience, incorporating real-life programming exercises in basic Python.
 It has the potential to transform beginners into experts, as it covers everything from the ground up.

+## Generate Summaries of zoom meets
+consider the chat conversations and train a model on summarizing the chat conversations summarizing the chats.
+Understand the images in the video and then summarize accordingly by providing graphs etc..,

 ## Filler word removal

 ## Next Word predictor of custom text (Whatsapp text)